Extended phase-space symplectic integration for electron dynamics: E x B model

+It should be noticed that all these extended phase space method, with or without projection, do not exhibit a drift in energy contrary to conventional integrators implemented directly in the original phase space.

-Next, we investigate the influence of the restrain coefficient~$\omega$ on the stability and accuracy of the integration and show the results in Fig.~\ref{fig:ExB2}.
-Specifically, for the same set of 500 trajectories, we track the conservation of energy given by Eq.~\eqref{eq:energy_conservation} (upper panel) and distance between copies (lower) for three different time steps 0.1, 0.05 and 0.01, while varying the restrain coefficient.
-In both panels, unstable integration corresponds to a range of restrain coefficients where the energy error/distance is large compared to their baseline.
+Next, we investigate the influence of the restraint coefficient~$\omega$ on the stability and accuracy of the integration and show the results in Fig.~\ref{fig:ExB2}.
+Specifically, for the same set of 500 trajectories as above, we track the conservation of energy given by Eq.~\eqref{eq:energy_conservation} (upper panel) and distance between copies (lower) for three different time steps 0.1, 0.05 and 0.01, while varying the restraint coefficient.
+In both panels, unstable integration corresponds to a range of restraint coefficients where the energy error/distance is large compared to their baseline.
 This figure shows several notable results: First, the shapes of the distance curves track that of the error in energy, which confirms that the distance can be used as a numerically inexpensive gauge for the accuracy of simulations.
-Second, we see a sharp transition at $\omega\approx2$ between the ranges of restrain coefficient where the integration is stable vs unstable and the transition is essentially independent of the propagation time step, similar to the local stability analysis of section~\ref{sec:Methods:restrain_influence}.
+Second, we see a sharp transition at $\omega\approx2$ between the ranges of restraint coefficient where the integration is stable vs unstable and the transition is essentially independent of the propagation time step, similar to the local stability analysis of section~\ref{sec:Methods:restrain_influence}.
 Lastly, above $\omega\approx20$ the energy and distance error degrade again, featuring a succession of sharp peaks for intermediate values of the time steps.
 We observe fewer peaks with decreasing time steps, which suggest that these are associated with resonances in the discrete map associated with the propagation scheme.
+By effectively identifying these resonances, the distance measure serves as a diagnostic tool, providing a clear warning when an inappropriate restraint coefficient is being utilized.

-To conclude our analysis of the ${\bf E}\times {\bf B}$ model, we further investigate the relationship between the local stability in the extended phase space analysis of section~\ref{sec:Methods:restrain_influence} with the critical restrain coefficient for which we observe stable integration in simulations -- the sharp drop in the error curves around $\omega\approx2$ in Fig.~\ref{fig:ExB2}.
+To conclude our analysis of the ${\bf E}\times {\bf B}$ model, we further investigate the relationship between the local stability in the extended phase space analysis of section~\ref{sec:Methods:restrain_influence} with the critical restraint coefficient for which we observe stable integration in simulations -- the sharp drop in the error curves around $\omega\approx2$ in Fig.~\ref{fig:ExB2}.
 To do this, we compute the map